getalp/mass-dataset/README.md

   - [Russian data set](https://www.faithcomesbyhearing.com/audio-bibles/download/rus/RUSS76N2DA)
   - [Spanish data set](https://www.faithcomesbyhearing.com/audio-bibles/download/spn/SPNBDAN1DA)

   1.2.
-The audios were converted from multi to single channel by using [this]() script.
+The audios were converted from multi to single channel and forced aligned by using [this](https://github.com/getalp/multilingual-speech2speech-dataset/blob/master/scripts/force-align.py) script.

-  1.3.
-[This]() script was used to generate the input for the Maus forced aligner (verse information removal).

 ### 2) Aligning the data with [Maus forced aligner](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/WebMAUSBasic)
 For the covered languages, we make available the output from the Maus forced aligner in LANGUAGE/textgrid/.
 For new languages, please check the Website.